 AusPat Notification Service

 With the addition of the eDossier enhancement to AusPat you can now subscribe to receive email notifications on applications of interest to you.
-The notifications will provide you with early advice on when an application has changed or has had documentation added to it.
+The notifications will provide you with early advice on when an application has had documentation added to it.

 You can subscribe to the notification service or subscribe from an application on eDossier if it is of interest to you.